developer-onizuka/mongoDB_replicaSet/README.md

 - Download and install istio and make label on the default namespace with istio-injection=enabled.
   > https://github.com/developer-onizuka/istio

-- Create Three Virtual Machines for mongoDB's replicaSets which will be created later.
 - Create the Ops Manager.
   > https://github.com/developer-onizuka/mongoDB_opsManager

+- Create Three Virtual Machines for mongoDB's replicaSet which will be created later.

 - Istio's WorkloadEntry creates a kind of resolvor between endpoint and IP address for the pod in the Service mesh.
 You don't need creating entries in /etc/hosts as like below if you create WorkloadEntry resource thru mongo-vm-svc.yaml and mongo-vm-wkle.yaml attached.
 ```